 - Cover Your Equipment (If Possible)

-The safety of you and your family should come first, but if time permits, power off your HVAC system and cover the outdoor system with a tarp.
+The safety of you and your family is priority, but if time allows, power off your heating and cooling system and cover the outdoor equipment with a tarp.
 Make sure you remove the tarp and any debris before you turn your system back on following a storm.

-If your system has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Epperson Service Experts and learn about our membership plans to help keep your heating and cooling equipment in working order all year long.
+If your equipment has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Epperson Service Experts and learn about our membership plans to help keep your HVAC system in working order all year long.